-- B. Attendance & Late Grades for Distance Learners: Success as a distance learner requires regular attendance to the course management system and to email.
-Students who do not log in to their Moodle course site by the drop/add deadline will be automatically withdrawn from the course.
-Every aspect of student participation on the Moodle site is reported by Moodle.
-Assignments must be completed by the due dates.
-The student who presents the instructor with an adequate and documented reason for late work will be given an opportunity to make it up.
+B. Attendance & Late Grades: Regular, successful and punctual attendance is expected of all students enrolled.
+The student who presents the instructor with an adequate and documented reason for an absence will be given an opportunity to make up the work.
 Adequate reasons involve circumstances beyond the student's control.
 It is the responsibility of the student to make the necessary arrangements to make up missed assignments, including exams.
-If an adequate reason is not given and/or arrangements are not made, the grade for the assignment/exam may be reduced. - C. Beacon University Plagiarism Policy: According to the American Heritage Dictionary, 2nd College Edition, plagiarism is defined as taking and using "as one's own the writings or ideas of another."
+If an adequate reason is not given and/or arrangements are not made, the assignment/exam will be reduced by one letter grade.
+A student with more than 20% absences may be assigned a grade of "F."

+C. Beacon University Plagiarism Policy: According to the American Heritage Dictionary, 2nd College Edition, plagiarism is defined as taking and using "as one's own the writings or ideas of another."
 Plagiarism shall include failure to use quotation marks or other conventional markings around material quoted from another source.
 Plagiarism shall also include paraphrasing a specific passage from a source without indicating accurately what that source is.
 Plagiarism shall further include letting another person compose or rewrite a student's written assignment.
 Students found guilty of academic dishonesty will be subject to a range of penalties up to, and including, dismissal from the University.
 All incidents of academic dishonesty are to be reported by the faculty member to the Academic Vice President.